schultek/dart_mappable/README.md

 > Options are inherited by libraries and classes.
 This means that you can e.g. specify the case style on global, library or class level.
 Options on deeper levels override higher level options.

+### Annotations

+In some cases it is easier to use **Annotations** on classes, that require some special configurations.
+There are a total of **four** Annotations that you can use in your code:

+1. `@MappableClass()` can be used on a class to specify options like the `caseStyle` of the json keys, or wheter to ignore null values.
+2. `@MappableEnum()` can be used on a enum to specify the `caseStyle` of the stringified enum values.
+3. `@MappableConstructor()` can be used on a constructor to mark this to be used for decoding.
+It has no properties.
+4. `@MappableField()` can be used on a constructor parameter or a field to specify a json key to be used instead of the field name. *Note: This can only be used on a field if it is directly assigned as a constructor parameter (`MyClass(this.myField)`).
+Setting this Annotation on any other field will have no effect.
+(See [Utilize Constructors](#utilize-constructors) for an explanation why this is.)

+> For a more detailed explanation of all the annotation properties, see the respective properties in the [Builder Config](#builder-config) or head to the [Api Documentation](https://pub.dev/documentation/dart_mappable/latest/annotations/annotations-library.html).

 ## Case Styles

 You can specify the case style for the json keys and your stringified enum values.
 Choose one of the existing styles or spefify a custom one.